Niickchu/ENSC-251-Assignments/README.md

 Lab 4: Implementation of a Stack data structure in C++

 Proj: Simple graduate student admission system, where student information is read from a file, sorted, and either declines or accepts students based on their academic scoring

+Final Project: A graduate student admission system, building upon the previous program.
+Students are stored in a linked list.
+Automatic spelling correction, Unit testing, and sorting was implemented